GoogleCloudPlatform/community/tutorials/pubsub-workflow/index.md

 ## Start a Python container (local development)

-1. Run this command to start a Python container:
+Run this command to start a Python container:

     docker run --rm -it --entrypoint /bin/bash -v $DEMOSOURCE:/pubsub -e PROJECT_ID -e GOOGLE_APPLICATION_CREDENTIALS=/pubsub/$KEYFILE -w /pubsub python:3

+## Run the Python script

-1. Inside the container, run the following commands, which install required libraries and run the `worker.py` script:
+Run the following commands, which install required libraries and run the `worker.py` script:

     pip install -r /pubsub/requirements.txt
     python worker.py $PROJECT_ID worker
     exit

 When the script is done, press `CTRL+C` to exit the script.
 The `temp` directory is cleaned up on exit.

 ## Cleaning up